 Almond milk: or any other milk (dairy-free or not) of your choice

-Vinegar: combine with the almond milk and let it sit for 5 minutes until curdled = homemade vegan low carb buttermilk to make the cake soft and moist.
+Vinegar: combine with the almond milk and let it sit for 5 minutes until curdled = homemade vegan low carb buttermilk to make the cake soft and ultra moist.

 Unsweetened shredded coconut: adds texture, crunch and bring out the flavors of the cake.

 Grated carrots: I like using finely grated carrots and usually use a hand grater.
 However, you can use a food processor or a or buy pre-grated carrots from the store.